Private schools' registration and management

 - the Health and Safety in Employment Act 1992.

-However, the school buildings do not have to meet the Ministry's design standards, including the Flexible Learning Spaces (FLS) criteria.
+However the school buildings don't have to meet the Ministry's design standards, including the Flexible Learning Spaces (FLS) criteria.
 You may choose to follow FLS principles.
-To learn more, see Designing schools.

 Last reviewed: Has this been useful?
 Give us your feedback